Government expenditure on social protection

 This article analyses data on general government expenditure on 'social protection' (according to the Classification of the Functions of Government - COFOG).
 It is part of a set of statistical articles based on Government expenditure by function.

-Expenditure on 'social protection' remained by far the most important COFOG division in 2017 in the EU-28 and in all reporting Member States and EFTA countries.
+Expenditure on 'social protection' remained by far the most important COFOG division in 2018 in the EU-27 and in all reporting Member States and EFTA countries.
 This reflects government's core function to redistribute income and wealth, financed by compulsory payments.
-Not surprisingly, the expenditure category dominating this division is 'social benefits' and social transfers in kind.
+Not surprisingly, the expenditure category dominating this division is 'social benefits' and social transfers in kind (purchased market production).
+Social benefits are paid to households to alleviate social risks and needs.
+Examples include unemployment benefits and pension payments.
+In 2018 in the EU-27, social benefits and social transfers in kind made up 89 % of of expenditure in the social protection COFOG division.

-Social protection represented the largest area of general government expenditure in 2017 in all EU Member States.
-The ratio of government social protection expenditure to GDP varied across EU Member States from less than 10 % in Ireland (9.5%) to around a quarter in Finland (24.9%).
-Six EU Member States – Finland, France, Denmark, Austria, Italy and Sweden – devoted at least 20% of GDP to social protection with Norway being the highest among EFTA countries (19.8%), while Ireland, Iceland, Lithuania, Romania, Latvia, Malta, Czechia and Bulgaria each spent less than 13% of GDP on social protection.
+Social protection represented the largest area of general government expenditure in 2018 in all EU Member States.
+The ratio of government social protection expenditure to GDP varied across EU Member States from less than 10 % in Ireland (9.0%) to around a quarter in Finland (24.1%).
+Five EU Member States – Finland (24.1 % of GDP), France (23.9 % of GDP), Denmark (21.9 % of GDP), Italy (20.8 % of GDP) and Austria (20.1 % of GDP) – devoted at least 20% of GDP to social protection with Norway being the highest among EFTA countries (19.1%), while Ireland (.0 % of GDP), Malta (10.9 % of GDP), Latvia and Romania (both 11.6 % of GDP), Bulgaria and Czechia (both 12.0 % of GDP), Lithuania (12.1 % of GDP) and Cyprus (12.5 % of GDP) each spent less than 13% of GDP on social protection.
+Among EFTA countries, Iceland reported the lowest ratio of GDP devoted to social protection (9.9 % of GDP).

 'Social protection' expenditure by type of transaction

-Not all the functions of government expenditure evolved the same between 2007 and 2017.
+Not all the functions of government expenditure evolved the same in the period analysed.
 Some of the functions have a natural tendency to be counter-cyclical, even without a change in policy.
 For example, government expenditure on unemployment benefits (part of social protection) is more prone to have a natural counter-cyclical evolution than other functions, such as government expenditure on education.
 During an economic crisis, more people become unemployed, whereas the number of pupils and students is more affected by demographic changes.
-Between 2007 and 2009, expenditure on unemployment in the EU increased from 1.4 % of GDP to 1.8 %, decreasing ever since to stand at 1.2 % in 2017.
+Between 2007 and 2009, expenditure on unemployment in the EU increased from 1.5 % of GDP to 1.9 %, decreasing ever since to stand at 1.3 % in 2018.

 Source data for tables and graphs